ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 ### Unresolved Logical Plan

-First Catalyst parses the code written using the Dataframe, Datasets API or in SQL into a tree which will lead to the creation of the **Unresolved Logical Plan**.
+First **Spark Parser** parses the code written using the Dataframe, Datasets API or in SQL into a tree which will lead to the creation of the **Unresolved Logical Plan**.

 `df3` tree will be parsed by into the Tree below.